lar-mo/registration-rbac/README.md

 **Fourth**, the user's first and last name is added to their User record.

-**Fifth**, the Billing Information is added to the database.
+**Fifth**, the Billing (address) Information is added to the database.
 Some improvements need to be made here:
-- Short-term: Implement in the View: If the record exists, destroy and recreate.
-This is inefficient but works.
-- Long-term: Implement in Template and View: if the record exists, populate the form.
-Then, fetch and update the record.
-This is the best user experience and proper way to handle this kind of data.
+If a record for the user already exists, the form will have been pre-populated.
+The data transmitted via the form submission is used to update the record.
+If a records does not exist, the data transmitted will be used to create a new record.

 **Sixth**, the Membership Purchase email is sent.